January 14, 2026

 Here's a rundown of the rewards rates and ways you can redeem your points with the Chase Sapphire Reserve for Business℠.

-The new Chase Sapphire Reserve for Business starts new customers off with 200,000 bonus points if they spend $30,000 on purchases within six months of account opening.
+The new Chase Sapphire Reserve for Business starts new customers off with a welcome bonus - Earn 200,000 bonus points after you spend $30,000 on purchases in your first 6 months from account opening and access more than $6,500 in total business and travel value in your first year.
 That's a pretty sweet deal, even when you consider the high minimum spending requirement.
-Also note that spending $30,000 on purchases within six months only requires you to charge $5,000 in business purchases and bills for six consecutive months in a row.

 Beyond the welcome offer, the card earns: